Attensadev/attensa-api-docs/source/includes/_groups.md

 Update an existing group.
 Updates are applied in a incremental PATCH-like manner, so the entire group resource does not need to be supplied, only the properties that are changing.

-<aside class="notice">When autoAddNewUsers is set to true, new users will not be added to the group when users are created via <code>POST /users</code>.
-The groups that have autoAddNewUsers set will need to be retrieved via <code>GET /groups?autoAddNewUsers=true</code> and new users will need to be added to each group via <code>POST /groups/{groupId}/users</code>. </aside>

 ### Request

 `PUT https://api.attensa.net/groups`